-Appropriate M.P.H. courses listed under the Healthcare Systems Management: Public Health concentration major of this catalog will be applied towards the M.B.A. elective area.
+Appropriate M.P.H. courses listed under the Public Health Management major of this catalog will be applied towards the M.B.A. elective area.
 Up to a maximum of 12 credit hours of 6000-level BUAD courses will apply towards the M.P.H. elective requirement.

 Please refer to the College of Health and Human Services catalog for more information regarding the program requirements for the M.P.H. degree.